What is the Professional Development Grant?

 Who is Eligible to apply for the Professional Development Grant?

-Individual and Local Government members of RCM can apply for a professional development grant.
+Individual and Local Government members of Rec MB can apply for a professional development grant.
 Applicant(s) must consult and partner with their regional Recreation Director Association (or equivalent) in order to be eligible.

 Since 2008 the Recreation Professionals of the Interlake and Eastman regions, Recreation Connections Manitoba, the Interlake Recreation Practioners Association (IRPA), and Recreation and Regional Services have partnered to support the opportunity for professional development in the field of recreation.
 In the past, this often involved a two-day conference however this year’s approach was different.
 Identifying central locations to both regions, reducing cost and time demands on Recreation Professionals and increasing convenience were all considered by the organizing committee to help increase attendance.
 Data from the previous year’s event was used to help inform the agenda and with the help and support of Rec Connections Manitoba and the Interlake Recreation Practioners Association, a series of 3 Professional Development days was organized.